meemknight/pinnedVector/README.md

 # pinnedVector

-It can grow on size o(1) speed without changing its pointer.
+It can grow on size with o(1) complexity without changing its pointer.
 The memory stays contiguos.